doubleA411/caseit/README.md

 2. Open Chrome and go to `chrome://extensions/`.
 3. Enable Developer Mode.
 4. Click on "Load unpacked" and select the folder where the extension files are located.
+5. Restart the browser to make use of the extension.

 ## Usage